ab1pradhan/Data-Wrangling/README.md

 To get a dictionary with the tags as key and number of times the tags can be encountered in the map as value I have used iterative parsing to process the map file.
-It is important to get the feeling of how much data can be expected to have in the map.
-The following is the output : member   : 42581                    meta   : 1 nd       : 2479830                  node   : 2172781 note     : 1                        osm    : 1
+It is important to get the feeling of how much data can be expected to have in the map.The tag names with their counts are member   : 42581,                    meta   : 1, nd       : 2479830,                 node   : 2172781, note     : 1,                        osm    : 1,
-relation : 947                      remark : 1
+relation : 947,                    remark : 1,
-tag      : 374482                   way    : 168695
+tag      : 374482,                  way    : 168695
 #### 2. tag_types.py
-I have used regular expression to classify the ‘k’ attributes of each tag and see if there are any potential problems.
-Here I have used 3 regular expressions and by using them tags are classified in 4 categories which are lowercase, lowercase with colon, problematic charaters and others and the output is the count of tags in each group: lower : 364509                   lower_colon : 9525 other : 448                      problemchar : 0
+I have used regular expression to classify the ‘k’ attributes of each tag and see if there are ny potential problems.
+Here I have used 3 regular expressions and by using them tags are classified in 4 categories which are lowercase, lowercase with colon, problematic charaters and others and the output is the count of tags in each group are lower : 364509,                   lower_colon : 9525, other : 448,                      problemchar : 0
 #### 3. sampler.py
 I have used this code to take a systematic sample of elements from the original osm.
 It extracts the kth  top level element .
 The size of the